SmartBear/readyapi4j/modules/cucumber/README.md

 ### Recipe logging

-If you add a `-Dswagger-assert4j.cucumber.logfolder=...` system property to your command line invocation the runner will write generated json recipes to the specified folder before executing them, for example allowing you to import them into ReadyAPI for load-testing/monitoring/etc.
+If you add the `-Dswagger-assert4j.cucumber.logfolder=...` system property to your command line invocation the runner will write generated JSON recipes to the specified folder before executing them, for example allowing you to import them into ReadyAPI for load-testing, monitoring, etc.

-### Configuring excution with ReadyAPI TestServer
+### Configuring execution with ReadyAPI TestServer

 The included Cucumber StepDefs (see below) by default execute test recipes using the local open-source execution engine of swagger-assert4j.
 If you would like to execute your tests via [ReadyAPI TestServer](https://smartbear.com/product/ready-api/testserver/overview/) instead